MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 To complete the following steps of removing permissions, you need the following resources and privileges:

-- Run the HTTP requests in a tool of your choice, for example in your app, through Graph Explorer, or Postman.
+- Run the HTTP requests in a tool of your choice, for example, in your app, through Graph Explorer, or Postman.
-- Call the APIs with at least a Cloud Application Administrator, or as owner of the target app registration.
+- Call the APIs as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator), or as an owner of the target app registration.
 - The app used to make these changes must be granted the `Application.ReadWrite.All` permission.

-1. Identify the permission IDs for the [Microsoft Graph permissions](/graph/permissions-reference#permission-scenarios) for your application.
+1. Identify the permissions for your app.
-1. Identify the Microsoft Graph permissions for your app, their permission IDs, and whether they're app roles (application permissions) or delegated permissions.
+1. For example, to stop your app from requesting Microsoft Graph permissions, identify the Microsoft Graph permissions for your app, their permission IDs, and whether they're app roles (application permissions) or delegated permissions.
 1. Remove the unwanted Microsoft Graph permissions from your app.
    The following example calls the [Update application](/graph/api/application-update) API to remove the unwanted Microsoft Graph permissions from an app registration identified by object ID `581088ba-83c5-4975-b8af-11d2d7a76e98`.
 In this example, the application has `Analytics.Read`, `User.Read`, and `Application.Read.All`.
 We need to remove `Analytics.Read` and `Application.Read.All` delegated permission and application permission.
 Microsoft Graph is identified as a ServicePrincipal object with `00000003-0000-0000-c000-000000000000` as its globally unique `AppId` and Microsoft Graph as its `DisplayName` and `AppDisplayName`.